KarjamP/NDEYSS/README.md

 *You'd be surprised the extent of an emotion's power.
 Don't question things that are not meant to be questioned, as the answers you'd seek can never be found.*

 ## About the NDEYSS Project
 The NDEYSS project, pronounced "Indies", is a series of projects designed to explore implementing vessels for conscious mind entirely within code.
-Eventually, the project would give way to an entire race of beings either existing within a virtual space, or existing within the mechanical bodies of real lif robots.
+Eventually, the project would give way to an entire race of beings either existing within a virtual space, or existing within the mechanical bodies of real life robots.

 It takes one philosopher to expose the hard problem of consciousness, and another to solve it; the Philosopher of Projected Thoughts, through his keen insight, trial and error and constant observations and analysis, has discovered exactly what consciousness happens to be.